 This compulsory full credit course is designed to help students take greater ownership of their fitness, encourage them to seek activities that interest them and engage in an active, healthy lifestyle in their adult lives.
 Students will study topics related to fitness management, nutrition, personal & social development and healthy relationships.
 These topics will make up 25% of the course and be administered online.
 Students will read material provided, via the on-line course and on their own, and then write three tests during scheduled times at school in the computer labs.
 The remaining 75% of the course, students will be required to develop and implement their own personal activity plan and be engaged in those activities on their own time.
 Students will be required to log their activities and reflect upon them and meet with their PE teacher several times to review the plan and present their progress.
-In addition, students will be expected to attend several active classes including regular fitness testing to assist them in monitoring their progress.
-Students will be granted either a complete or incomplete designation.
+In addition, students will be granted either a complete or incomplete designation.